Stefan Petrucha

 Stefan Petrucha (born January 27, 1959) is an American writer of comics and young adult fiction.
 He has written graphic novels in the X-Files and Nancy Drew series, as well as science fiction and horror.
 For 13 years, from 1994 to 2007, Petrucha wrote stories for Disney comic books published by Egmont.

 Career

 Stefan Petrucha has been a tech writer, an educational writer, a public relations writer and an editor for trade journals.
 He is also a teacher of comics, and teaches three online courses on writing for comics and other skills through the University of Massachusetts.

+From 2005 to 2012, Petrucha wrote two authorized Nancy Drew comic series published by Papercutz.